angrybacon/doomsday-wiki/markdown/articles/2022/01/21/zerorespectzeropointfive.md

 ## Table of Contents

 ## Preface
+First of all I guess happy new year everyone!

+I hope you're all safe and well going into 2022 xxx

 The wiki author team has generally been against the writing of specific sideboard guides as are often seen across the magic community.
 Sideboard guides can be